lrkrol/SEREEGA/docs/README.md

 (You may notice one of the parameters of the final class is its `type`, which is set to `erp`.
 This is how SEREEGA knows how to interpret this class.
 If we had manually added this field to our class definition, we no longer would have needed to pass this information to `utl_check_class`, and instead could have simple called `erp = utl_check_class(erp)`.)

 We can now plot what this ERP would look like.
+For this, we also need to know the length of the epoch and the sampling rate, which we defined earlier in our `epochs` configuration struct.

 ```matlab
 plot_signal_fromclass(erp, epochs);